data-solution-automation-engine/DIRECT/Documentation/Documentation.md

 1. Retrieve previous Instance details.
 The Next Run Status and the Execution Status Code set by the previous Instance sets the behaviour for the running one.
 The following scenarios are possible:

-   * If the previous (Batch) Next Run Status indicates `C` (Cancel / Skip) this means that the Batch was manually set to inactive for the single run and the Processing Indicator for the current Instance will be set to `C`.
+   * If the previous (Batch) Next Run Status indicates `Cancel` (Cancel / Skip) this means that the Batch was manually set to inactive for the single run and the Internal Processing Status Code for the current Instance will be set to `Cancel`.
 This will be further handled by the Batch Skip Event which will close the Instance and set the `EXECUTION_STATUS_CODE` to `Cancelled` as well during this process.
    * If the previous (Batch) Execution Status Code is `F` this means the previous Batch has failed and the rollback process is initiated

 1. Rollback.
 The default rollback mechanism skips Modules that have successfully completed in a Batch Instance that ultimately failed.
-This way, no ETL is reprocessed without there being a reason for it.
+This way, no data logistics processes are reprocessed without there being a reason for it.
 However, the administrator can set the Next Run Status manually to `R` to force a full rollback for all Modules associated with the Batch.

    * If the previous (Batch) Next Run Status indicates `R` the rollback process is performed on all Modules (regardless of the Module's Next Run Status).
 Rollback is then executed further on the Module level through the Module Evaluation.
 This is implemented by overriding the individual Module Instances for recovery (Next Run Status  = `R` on Module level).
-   * If the previous (Batch) Next Run Status indicates `P` the Modules that were completed successfully are set to be skipped the next time the Batch runs.
-This is implemented by overriding the Next Run Status on Module level to `C` which is further handled by the Module Evaluation.
+   * If the previous (Batch) Next Run Status indicates `Proceed` the Modules that were completed successfully are set to be skipped the next time the Batch runs.
+This is implemented by overriding the Next Run Status on Module level to `Cancel` which is further handled by the Module Evaluation.

-1. After the rollback process, or in the case there were no previous failures, the Evaluation is completed and the Processing Indicator is set to `P`.
+1. After the rollback process, or in the case there were no previous failures, the Evaluation is completed and the Internal Processing Status Code is set to `Proceed`.
 This is the safety catch for the Modules to start.
 The Modules are individually executed in the order as directed by the Batch

-   * If at this point the Processing Indicator is `C` (as determined during Batch Evaluation, the Batch will be skipped (Batch Skip/Cancel event)).
+   * If at this point the Internal Processing Status Code is `Cancel` (as determined during Batch Evaluation, the Batch will be skipped (Batch Skip/Cancel event)).
-   Similar to the above, in this scenario multiple runs have been detected and one of the running workflows (the current one) is aborted but there is no reason not to restart normally next time, so the Next Run Status is set to `P`.
+   Similar to the above, in this scenario multiple runs have been detected and one of the running workflows (the current one) is aborted but there is no reason not to restart normally next time, so the Next Run Status is set to `Proceed`.
-   * Similarly, if the Processing Indicator is `A` the Batch will be aborted (Batch Abort event).
+   * Similarly, if the Internal Processing Status Code is `A` the Batch will be aborted (Batch Abort event).
-   * As mentioned, if the Processing Indicator is `P` the subsequent sessions (Modules) will start.
-No Modules are allowed to start unless this indicator equals `P`.
+   * As mentioned, if the Internal Processing Status Code is `Proceed` the subsequent sessions (Modules) will start.
+No Modules are allowed to start unless this indicator equals `Proceed`.

 1. Post-processing.
 The following scenarios are possible:

-   * After all Modules have been completed without any issues the Batch Success event will update the Batch Instance to set the (Batch) Execution Status Code to `S` (success), the (Batch) Next Run Status as `P` and the current date/time as the End Date/Time.
+   * After all Modules have been completed without any issues the Batch Success event will update the Batch Instance to set the (Batch) Execution Status Code to `S` (success), the (Batch) Next Run Status as `Proceed` and the current date/time as the End Date/Time.
    This indicates that the Batch has been completed successfully and can be run normally next time.
 For Modules 'no issues' in this context means that Modules have received anything but the Execution Status `F`.
    * If a failure is detected at any time during this process the Batch Failure event is initiated.
 This event sets the (Batch) Execution Status Code to `F` which is used to drive rollbacks on Module level the next time the Batch is initiated.
     Any meaningful information will be logged to the EVENT_LOG table.